Spatial Transforms

 5 2D-partitioning

-Depending on the content of the image, it can be necessary to divide the image into 2D chunks (usually called tiles or blocks), and encode each chunk independently.
+Depending on the content of an image, it can be necessary to divide the image into 2D chunks (usually called tiles or blocks), and encode each chunk independently.
 In general:

 2. Blocks are smaller than tiles and, in most of cases, squared.
-The block partition can be adaptive and, in this case, should be found using RDO (Rate Distortion Optimization).
+The block partition can be adaptive and, in this case, should be found using RDO (Rate Distortion Optimization)6.

 6 Resources